minseok0809/classic-ai-paper/README.md

 <br><b>Symbolic AI</b>
 <br>Newell, Allen Simon and Herbert A. Human problem solving (1972)

+<br><b>Rescorla–Wagner Model</b>
+<br>Rescorla, R.A. & Wagner, A.R.
+A theory of Pavlovian conditioning: Variations in the effectiveness of reinforcement and nonreinforcement (1972)

 <br><b>Emergent Ability</b>
 <br>P. W. Anderson et al. More Is Different (1972)
 <br>Rylan Schaeffer et al. Are Emergent Abilities of Large Language Models a Mirage?
 (2023)